James Bay Road website

 Km 286

 Nouchimi Outfitters, at Cladonia Lake.
-Fuel available 8am-5pm.
+Fuel available 8am-5pm (surcharge of $25 outside those times).
 Restaurant 7am-7pm.
 Rooms available 24 hrs.
 Open all year.
 Phone (819) 855-3373, website: www.nouchimi.com.
 Cargair hydroplane base (819) 854-4186.
-In September 2005 fuel was $1.75 per liter (gas & diesel), but this was in the aftermath of Hurricane Katrina, when gas prices went a bit nuts.
+In May 2008 gas was $1.82/liter here.

 This is the last fuel available on this road heading west.
 If you're heading west and north to Radisson, the next fuel is 362 km away.
 If you're heading west and south the next fuel is 449 km away at km 381 of the James Bay Road.